 After an hour, the coach grinds to a halt in a country village I do not remember; its arrival in the middle of town does not cause much of a stir.
 Women in floral printed dresses tow metal shopping baskets and little terriers behind them, stopping to chat with friends on the corner.
 Store windows boast tender meat and fresh vegetables along with sensible shoes.
 People walk in the middle of cobblestone streets, moving reflexively to the side when a car turns the corner.
 The coach pauses long enough for passengers to step into the brilliant sunlight before it pulls away from the curb.

-I see the local church’s spire before I see the green sign announcing the town limits of Newmarket.
+I see the local church’s spire before I see the green sign announcing Newmarket’s town limits.
 In the distance, little cottages dot the landscape.
 I imagine stone flowerpots and metal watering cans and cobalt blue doors hidden like a secret behind halos of roses.
-Inside my country cottages, wooden trays lay across antique bathtubs set out for guests with a new bar of lavender soap, a water jug for washing one’s hair, and towels, fresh from the clothesline.
+Inside my country cottages, wooden trays lay across antique bathtubs set out for guests with a new bar of lavender soap, a water jug for washing one’s hair, and towels fresh from the clothesline.

 Finally, the coach trundles onto the high street in Newmarket with a sigh.
 The two of us wait in our seats as others spring to their feet, only to have to stand completely still while expectantly watching for the doors to open.
 After a time, I pull the hand luggage from the rack, strapping two pieces over one shoulder, inching my way to the door.
 My mother is behind me.
 I cannot wait to get off this coach.

 The luggage swings violently to the right, and I lurch forward, my hand reaching for the handle.
 I am looking at my sandaled feet, trying to regain my balance before stepping onto the pavement.
 I look up into a sea of people before me, searching for Patricia’s face.
 She stands not two feet in front of me, and I step forward to greet her, my voice low, caught in a passage of my throat.